-If your deck and its foundation are showing signs of rotting, or the joist has lost significant strength, you need to repair the rotted deck joist at the earliest.
+If your wood deck and its foundation are showing signs of rotting, or the joist has lost significant strength, you need to repair the rotted deck joist at the earliest.
 If the situation gets worse, you might need to replace the deck joists altogether, which can be difficult, expensive, and time-consuming.
+Maintaining a beautiful and durable wood deck means addressing potential issues early.
+A well-constructed deck made with pressure-treated wood can last around 20 years, but moisture and rot can shorten its lifespan.
+In this article, we’ll cover why deck joists rot, tips for preventing damage, and steps to repair rotted deck boards and damaged joists.

 Why do deck joists rot in the first place?